 - Comfortable coaching throughout

-- Three full day guided coach tours of mainland Shetland and the islands of Yell and Unst, including all ferries (weather permitting) and entrance to Jarlshof
+- Guided coach tours of mainland Shetland and the islands of Yell and Unst, including all ferries (weather permitting) and entrance to Jarlshof

 - Free day in Lerwick to enjoy the events of Up Helly Aa

-Single supplements apply – prices available on request, please call 01224 338004.
-Outside cabin for ferry journey available for a £25 supplement.
+Single supplements apply – prices available on request.
 Offer is subject to availability

-We depart from our designated departure points and travel to Aberdeen where we will join the Serco Northlink ferry (Hrossey or Hjaltland) for the 1900hrs overnight sailing to Lerwick.
+We depart from our designated departure points and travel to Aberdeen, where we join the Serco Northlink ferry.
+We will sail overnight to Lerwick.
 Accommodation is provided in comfortable 2-berth cabins with en-suite facilities.
-Dinner is served on board in the evening.
+Dinner is served on board this evening.

 Dinner this evening will be served in a local restaurant.
-At an agreed time we will be transferred to our hotel.
+We transfer back to our hotels this evening.

-After breakfast on board we will disembark in Aberdeen at around 0900 hours.
-We will then return to the original pick up points, where we anticipate arriving late morning/early afternoon.
+After breakfast on board, we disembark in Aberdeen this morning.
+We will return to the original pick up points, where we anticipate arriving late morning/early afternoon.